Santiago1009/CPP/README.md

 # CPP Programs

-The programs listed here are coded in C++ and using spanish language for a college class.
+The programs listed here are coded in C++ for studying reasons.

 ## Important